Service des Titres de Circulation

 Public transport vehicles are subject to technical inspection before they are first put on the road in Monaco, and then at least every six months thereafter.

-Classic cars (more than 25 years old) are subject to technical inspection only before registration in Monaco or if they are sold within Monaco (report dated within the last six months).
+Classic cars (more than 25 years old) registered in the Collection series are subject to technical inspection only before registration in Monaco or if they are sold within Monaco (report dated within the last six months).

 The seller must present to the buyer a technical inspection report dated within the last six months.